Endogen/OpenCryptoBot/commands.md

 **Examples**
 Download whitepaper for XMR
 `/wp xmr`
-Download whitepaper for BCH and search an additional source
+Download whitepaper for BCH and search in additional source
 `/wp bch all`